 Networking isn’t specific to any profession, place or person, and it certainly isn’t just about finding a job.
 Networking is about expanding your relationships, knowledge and opportunities.
-Think you can’t networkingnetwork?
+Think you can’t network?
 Well you already do – your friends, Facebook and classmates are all examples!

 While it isn’t all about schmoozing your way into a new graduate job, networking can only help when it comes to developing your career.
 So whether you think networking is too scary, too difficult or simply unnecessary, it’s time to think again.
 Here are 7 simple steps to help make it work for you.